 Why Caravans Roll Over – Sample Chapter

-Why and how caravans sway
+Why and how travel trailers sway

 There are two main types of vehicle-drawn trailers: dog-trailers and pig-trailers: (why such trailers are so-called is unknown).